Washington Nationals vs. Miami Marlins Results, Stats, and Recap - September 18, 2020 Gametracker

-That includes the Nationals, staggering to the end of a disappointing season after winning the World Series in 2019.
-They're the spoilers in the five-game weekend series.

-''I guess so,'' Gomes said. ''If you want to call it that, we'll take it and make everybody work for it.''
+The Marlins matched their season-high run total after they were shut out in the opener.
+Erick Fedde allowed one hit in six innings as Washington beat highly touted rookie Sixto Sanchez 5-0.

+''We've got a bunch of young guys who are really resilient,'' Anderson said. ''For us it's just a matter of keep fighting.
+That's what our guys have been doing.''

 The Nationals were swinging early in the count against Sanchez (3-2).
-He had given up a total of six runs in his first five career starts, but allowed eight hits and five runs in four innings, and his ERA rose from 1.69 to 2.75.
+He had given up a total of six runs in his first five career starts, but allowed eight hits and five runs in four innings.

+''I thought he was fine, honestly,'' Miami manager Don Mattingly said. ''It seemed like every ball they hit found a hole, and they had a pretty good game plan with him.''

 Washington was the first opponent to face Sanchez for a second time.

-''You don't want to get deep in counts against that guy,'' Gomes said. ''He's a tremendous young guy.
+''You don't want to get deep in counts against that guy,'' Nationals catcher Yan Gomes said. ''He's a tremendous young guy.
 We were just trying to get something early in the count and do the damage we can.''

 Fedde (2-3) walked two, hit a batter and matched a career high in innings, lowering his ERA from 5.06 to 4.36.